DataIntellectTech/TorQ/docs/dataaccess.md

 - Ordering parameter vague.
 Ordering by a column that aggregated more than once
 - Ordering parameter contains column that is not defined by aggregations, grouping or timebar parameter

+**Implimentation with TorQ FSP**

+The API is compatible with the most recent TorQ Finance-Starter-Package, the fastest way to import the API is opening {APPCONFIG}/processes.csv and adding the following flag `  -dataaccess ${KDBCONFIG}/tableproperties.csv` to the rdb and hdb extras column.

 **Developer's Footnote**